 About me

-I’m a magazine writer in Boston, deputy editor at Experience Magazine, and a regular contributor to POLITICO Magazine and the Washington Post.
+I’m a magazine writer in Boston, a contributor to POLITICO Magazine and the Washington Post.
+I’m enterprise editor at the New Bedford Light.
 I teach journalism at Boston University.

 I’ve also written for Smithsonian, The Boston Globe, TheAtlantic.com, Columbia Journalism Review, Harvard Law Bulletin, and Agence France-Presse.